Bishalsarang/The-Sign-Language-Platform/README.md

 3. Inside datasets make subfolders *test_data* and *train_data*
 4. Extract files from downloaded compressed files and put the contents into respective directories.
   The folder structure for both test_data and train_data should look like this
+ 5. Modify variable:
+   NUM_OF_TRAIN IMAGES = 3000 * 28 if you're using datasets from the above link or modify accordingly

 <pre>
 ├───test_data
    ├───A